April 5, 2025

 1. Commitment to growth

 If you're committed to expanding your Amazon business, forming an LLC is a strategic move.
 As you make more sales and profits, the financial and legal risks increase.
 You want to protect your personal assets as you grow and face new challenges.
+With an LLC, you can register trademarks more easily, partner with investors or business partners in the future and expand beyond Amazon (such as Shopify, Walmart Marketplace, or brick-and-mortar stores).

 1. Increasing sales